How Trauma Lives in the Body: A Somatic Perspective on Healing

 Trauma Therapy in Atlanta

 If you’re located in Atlanta and noticing how trauma is showing up in your body, working with a therapist who understands both nervous system responses and cultural context can make a meaningful difference.
+(You can explore this more in our guide to anxiety therapy in Atlanta.)

 At Aguirre Center for Inclusive Psychotherapy, we offer trauma therapy in Atlanta that is culturally affirming, trauma-informed, and grounded in somatic approaches.